 Due to the nature of laminate’s installation, most finished cement plank products will still have a subtle plank-like appearance, though a couple products have managed to blur the lines a bit.

 Here are a few interesting options we’ve looked at:

 Classen Visiogrande Screed – Style: Cement

-Classen Visiogrande Screed is a well reviewed, mid-range priced product made in Germany.
+Classen Visiogrande Screed is a well reviewed, mid-range priced product.
 The faux cement finish is realistic and the cool grey & white hues are sure to deliver on the modern spectrum.

 Finished look: Planked

 Kronoswiss Noblesse Veracruz receives decent reviews on its finished look and durability, though installation can be a bit of a challenge for the beginner.